uizaio/uiza-android-sdk-player/README.md

 ## Support

+If you've found an error in this sample, please file an [issue ](https://github.com/uizaio/uiza-android-sdk-player/issues)

-Please feel free to contact me anytime: loitp@uiza.io
+Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.
+Please feel free to contact me anytime: loitp@uiza.io for more details.
 ## License

 UizaSDK is released under the BSD license.
 See  [LICENSE](https://github.com/uizaio/uiza-android-sdk-player/blob/master/LICENSE)  for details.